-This tax day, some truck drivers are unhappy with Trump.
+This tax day, some truck drivers are unhappy with Trump

 “My tax liability just went right through the roof because I lost that deduction,” he says.

-His coworker, Anthony Sublett, says that after doing his taxes, he found out he’d owe $1,400—a first in his 15 years as a driver, during which he’s always broken even, or at most owed a small amount come tax day.
-Sublett says he spends about 300 nights on the road each year, but keeps his per-diem expenses down by packing a cooler and microwaving meals.
-Last year, he claimed per-diem expenses just below $4,700.
+His coworker, Anthony Sublett, says that after doing his taxes, he found out he’d owe $1,400—a first in his 15 years as a driver, during which he’d always broken even, or at most owed a small amount come Tax Day.
+Sublett says he spends about 300 nights on the road each year, but keeps his per diem expenses down by packing a cooler and microwaving meals.
+Last year, he claimed per diem expenses just below $4,700.

 Sublett says he “was on fire” when his accountant told him this year’s numbers.
 With a daughter in college, the mid-April tax deadline comes around the time her tuition is due.
 “It was hard enough coming up with it before,” he says.
 “Now you’ve got them both together.
 Now what are you going to do?
 They’re killing us.”
 Sublett is counting on setting up an installment plan with the government so he can pay the bill without interfering with his daughter’s school fees.

-An OOIDA member, Hochfelder says he’s spoken to dozens of upset colleagues—including one who went from typically getting a small refund to paying an additional $3,800 in taxes, even after making additional 401k contributions to lower his taxable income.
+An OOIDA member, Hochfelder says he’s spoken to dozens of upset colleagues—including one who went from typically getting a small refund to paying an additional $3,800 in taxes, even after making extra 401(k) contributions to lower his taxable income.
 He’s recruited friends to call their representatives in Congress, and done so himself.

 Hochfelder has his hopes pinned on Sen. Bob Casey and Rep. Conor Lamb, both Democrats from Pennsylvania.
-Casey fought against the per-diem change before the tax law was passed, and last year introduced legislation to reinstate employee expense deductions.
+Casey fought against the per diem change before the tax law was passed, and last year introduced legislation to reinstate employee expense deductions.
 Casey reintroduced the legislation this month, and Lamb introduced a companion version in the House.

 In the meantime, for some drivers who once supported Trump, the tax changes are complicating their view of his presidency.
 “We’ve had them say ‘I thought Trump was giving us a tax cut.
 And where the heck is it?'” says Bridges.
 A few have even pointed to the President’s Twitter feed, where he’s bragged about the tax law.
 “A couple people mentioned his tweets saying that this is part of making America great again, that this is to help Americans.
-Then they’re saying: “But he’s not helping me a damn bit.'”
+Then they’re saying: ‘But he’s not helping me a damn bit.'”